WHEEL is on Facebook: https://www.facebook.com/wheelforwomen/

 Current Projects:

 Women in Black silent witnessing vigils are held whenever a homeless person dies outside in King County.
-After notification of a death, we stand the following Wednesday, from noon to 1 PM outside the Seattle Justice Center (at 5th and Cherry Streets).
-In 2018, at least 114 people died outside or by violence--a heartbreaking all-time record!
-We've stood for more than 950 people since we started these vigils in the year 2000.
+After notification of a death, we stand the following Wednesday, from noon to 1 PM on the steps of Seattle City Hall (at 4th & James Streets).
+We've stood for more than 3,000 people since we started these vigils in the year 2000.
 To get on our email notification list for vigils, please write wheelorg@yahoo.com

-Shelter for Women: For the past several years there has been a severe lack of shelter for homeless women.
-Our current projects and campaigns include: facilitation and staffing of our own large, low-barrier WHEEL Shelter for Women, which is open year-round, 8 PM to 6:30 or 7:30 AM at Trinity Episcopal Parish (609 8th Ave.).
-This shelter started in the year 2000 as a Severe Weather Shelter; our advocacy made it year-round and permanent!
-We also often are Organizing for Provision of More Shelter for Women.
+Shelter for Women: There is a severe lack of shelter for homeless women, and WHEEL has grown to meet the need.
+Our current projects and campaigns include: facilitation and staffing of THREE low-barrier WHEEL Shelters on First Hill; sheltering well over 100 women a day/night.
+Our shelters started in the year 2000 as a Severe Weather Shelter; our advocacy made that shelter year-round and permanent!
+We also are Organizing for Provision of More Shelter for Women.

-The Women’s Empowerment Center is a self-managed day organizing, arts and education center for women, currently on hiatus.
+The Women’s Empowerment Center is a self-managed Sunday organizing, arts and education center for women, Check out the WHEEL website for more info!

 The Dorothy Day Group works for more housing, food, dignity, power and community among homeless women.
 We sponsored two projects in the past: Sandwichmaking and distributing sandwiches at local parks, and producing and distributing our own newsletter, The Occasional Times.
 This group now does special projects only, but may be reborn soon!